Khoert/Youtube_Guide/README.md

 ## Running the app in your web browser
 + Go back to Powershell
-+ Change to the location in the installed repository, where YT_guide_v2.py is located
++ Change to the location in the installed repository, where YT_guide_v1.py is located
-+ Start the app in your web browser with the command "python -m streamlit YT_guide_v1.py" in the directory of the file
++ Start the app in your web browser with the command "python -m streamlit YT_guide_v1.py"